-Our team of lawyers realize the importance of helping clients understand Washington State’s divorce laws.
-These laws in can change over time, so it’s vital for a lawyer to have a working knowledge of these laws and how they apply in real situations.
+Our team of lawyers realize the importance of helping clients understand Washington State's divorce laws.
+These laws can and do change over time, so it's vital for a lawyer to have a working knowledge of these laws and how they apply in real situations.
 When married couples seek a divorce, it's advisable to consult Washington divorce law while negotiating terms to ensure that their rights are being protected.
 If negotiations fail the divorce case will go to family law court, and important decisions may ultimately be up to the discretion of a judge, even those involving your children.

 Our King County divorce lawyers protect the rights our clients at every turn.
 We believe that only you know what’s best for your children, so we fight to protect the ideals you hold dear.
 Washington divorce law governs our actions but we also use our experience and skillful litigation in an effort to achieve our goals.
 Developing trust with our Washington divorce clients is essential to success, so we take time to listen to your needs so we can better prepare your case.

 Washington State family law clearly defines all of the issues that may arise during divorce proceedings or when addressing a family court issue.
 These include issues like property division, spousal maintenance, child custody, paternity, adoption, modifications, and child support.